jfbrennan/retchful/README.md

 `options` is a pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:

 - `body` will be stringified for you
-- `method` will be overridden based on what's documented above
+- `method` will be set based on what's documented above
-- `params` is part of futch.
+- `params` is unique to futch.
 This will be turned into a query string for you.
-- `idAttribute` is also part of futch.
+- `idAttribute` is unique to futch.
 This is used to find the id of the object you're saving.
-- `id` if present, will be appended to the url.
+- `id` is unique to futch.
+If present, will be appended to the url.
 It's required by `delete`, used by `get` to fetch a single resource rather than all, and will turn a "POST" to a "PUT" when saving.

 **Examples**
 ```